Gold Mining in Virginia

 A toxic legacy

-Hundreds of abandoned gold mines dot Virginia’s gold-pyrite belt and beyond – meaning unknown toxic legacies exist from Halifax to Fairfax.
-These mines were dug and worked prior to Virginia’s modern clean water and clean air laws and regulations.
-The Vaucluse Mine in Orange, Virginia illustrates the long-lasting damage that gold mines can have on communities and ecosystems decades after shut-down.
-Gold was mined from the 1830s through the 1930s by various companies and produced a large quantity of Virginia’s gold.
-The legacy mine has large open pits and small caved pits – physical remnants of its old mining operation.
-A 1988 report from Virginia’s agency overseeing mining (now called Virginia’s Department of Energy) noted severe environmental harm at the site, including mercury contamination in stream sediments and “extremely acidic” mine drainage.
-The state agency report recommended investigation into whether the site should become a Superfund site – federally designated for priority clean up.
-Reclamation of the site has not occurred – mercury contamination and acid mine drainage remain.
+One of the largest mines from this era, the Vaucluse mine in Orange, Virginia, illustrates the long-lasting damage gold mines can have on communities and ecosystems.
+The abandoned mine site has large open pits and small caved pits – physical remnants of its old mining operation.
+In 1988 the agency overseeing mining in Virginia (now called Virginia Energy) noted severe environmental harm at the site, including mercury contamination in stream sediments and “extremely acidic” mine drainage.
+The agency’s report recommended investigation into whether the site should become federally designated for priority cleanup as a Superfund site.
+The segment of the Rapidan River adjacent to the property has been listed as “impaired” under the Clean Water Act since 2010 due to mercury found in fish tissue.

 Virginia at a crossroads

-Carroll Courtenay, staff attorney in SELC’s Charlottesville office
+Carroll Courtenay, Staff Attorney in SELC’s Charlottesville office

 Learn more about efforts to protect Virginians from industrial metals mining: